 DCP 294 Proposed Legal Text

 The legal text has been updated during the assessment stage.
-Section 2B of the main body of the DCUSA sets out the process for distributors to follow to manage unutilised capacity, capacity ramping and ECCR provisions.
+Section 2B of the main body of the DCUSA sets out the process for distributors to follow to manage unutilised capacity and capacity ramping.

 The updated legal text for Schedule 22 of the DCUSA amends the capacity ramping section by deleting two paragraphs now covered under section 2B of the main body of DCUSA, and contains a change to the definition of Development Phase.